-One of the added values of being admitted to the Gatton Academy is the chance to engage in real, undergraduate-level research projects while studying at Western Kentucky University.
+One of the added values of being admitted to The Gatton Academy is the chance to engage in real, undergraduate-level research projects while studying at Western Kentucky University.

 Gatton Academy students are encouraged to participate in research both during the academic year and through research internships during the summer months.
-Research conducted on-campus during the academic year allows students to pursue their specific scientific interests beyond their curriculum, working under the supervision of a university professor.
+Research conducted on-campus during the academic year allows students to pursue their specific interests beyond their curriculum, working under the supervision of a university professor.

 Being a part of a university research project, working in a WKU lab, and developing strong relationships with professors is part of the unique value that can be a part of the Academy experience.
 In terms of research, Gatton Academy students truly have infinite possibilities.